 Functions are blocks of code that run on demand without the need to manage any infrastructure.
 Develop on your local machine, test your code from the command line (using doctl

-You can also create a simple function directly in the control panel for experimentation.
-For continued development of production-ready functions, we recommend our command-line workflow.
+You can create a basic function directly in the control panel for experimentation, but for continuous development of production-ready functions we recommend our command-line workflow.

 To create functions from the command line, first make sure you have the latest version of doctl